multimax-dev/react-sound-effects/README.md

 ## When to use this package
 Use this package to ...

-1. Get direct access to 50+ curated free sound effects.
+1. Get direct access to free sound effects.
 2. Use a hook to easily play sound effects.

 ## How to use